allenyxu2004/Real-Time-Terrain-Gen/README.md

 ## References
   * *Used [this video tutorial](https://youtu.be/6-0UaeJBumA?si=Gr9vfR5ERfXHarV3) to figure out perlin noise generation, and applied it to OpenGL and allowed for more user input*
-  * *Used Mike Shah's Terrain lab as a baseline to extend off of*
+  * *Base code provided by Professor Mike Shah's Terrain lab*